UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-01-29-team26-deepfake-gen.md

 # Quantitative Results Comparison
 The following videos below shows results between face swaps between Biden and Trump using both models.
 Both models seems to perform poorly on Trump's speech while in Biden's speech DeepFakeLab's model is the better model by looking at the nose and lips.
 DeepFakeLab managed to get Trump's narrower nose and smaller mouth while the FaceSwap model is just jittering over and doesn't really show any Trump-like features.

 # Conclusion
 It is indeed true that GAN based deepfake models perform better than CNN based models.
 Although both of the models are not as perfect as the more popular videos, we have limited hardware.
 We used up our cloud educational credit and had to use a local 3070 with not enough VRAM or time to train the models better.
+Given more resources it is likely both deepfake models would be better
 # Video Demo
 The following are videos of small speeches by Biden and Trump Side-by-Side between their originals and respective model.